PatrickAlphaC/nft-mix/README.md

 You can get a `WEB3_INFURA_PROJECT_ID` by getting a free trial of [Infura](https://infura.io/).
 At the moment, it does need to be infura with brownie.
 You can find your `PRIVATE_KEY` from your ethereum wallet like [metamask](https://metamask.io/).

-You'll also need testnet rinkeby ETH and LINK.
-You can get LINK and ETH into your wallet by using the [rinkeby faucets located here](https://faucets.chain.link/rinkeby).
+You'll also need testnet Sepolia ETH and LINK.
+You can get LINK and ETH into your wallet by using the [Sepolia faucets located here](https://faucets.chain.link/sepolia).
 If you're new to this, [watch this video.](https://www.youtube.com/watch?v=P7FX_1PePX0)

 You can add your environment variables to the `.env` file: